 LED object is created that represents the physical LED in code.
 The object is given the name

 red so that you can refer to that specific LED object.

 red = LED(17)

-If we wired up another LED to pin 21, we could create another object with a different name to represent it:
+If another LED were wired up to pin 21, you could create another object with a different name to represent it:

 green = LED(21)

-Why would we want to make an object?
+Why would you want to make an object?

-on() method apart from the fact that using it on our LED object will make the physical LED light up.
+on() method, apart from the fact that using it on the LED object will make the physical LED light up.
 Similarly you didn’t need to know how the